Interoperating with R

 Rcpp seems to be how everyone invokes their favoured compiled C++ code.

-rstan compiles an inner loop this for Bayesian posterior simulation and a little bit of basic variational inference.
+rstan compiles an inner loop for Bayesian posterior simulation and a bit of basic variational inference.

-If you want a little more freedom but still want to have automatic differentiation and linear algebra done by magic, try TMB whose name and description are both awful but which manages pretty neat reduced rank matrix and optimization tricks.
+If you want more freedom but still want automatic differentiation and linear algebra done by magic, try TMB.
+Its name and description are both awful, but it manages neat reduced rank matrix and optimization tricks.

 2 Julia